xinjli/notes/docs/0x3-Computer-Science/0x36-Network/0x360-Physical-And-Link.md

 Usually ADSL (Asymmetric Digital Subscriber Line), with which download speed is much faster than the upload speed.
 For business, there is the SDSL (symmetric) version.

 DSL uses different frequencies to encode phone call and network access.
 For example, one configuration can be as follows:

 - phone: 0 ~ 4kHz
 - upload: 4kHz - 50kHz
 - download 50kHz - 1MHz

 #### 1.1.2.
 Coaxial Cable
-Coaxial Cable is quite common in cable television systems, so the ISP is uslaly the television company.
+Coaxial Cable is quite common in cable television systems, so the ISP is usually the television company.
 The disadvantage is the cable is shared by neighborhood, therefore requires some protocols to coordinate transmissions and avoid collisions. (e.g: CSMA/CD)

 #### 1.1.3.
 Fiber